theonekeyg/ascify/README.md

 Ascify framework is highly configurable, you can change output grid size, size of the moving window through the original image, output ascii tokens and logic behind choosing tokens for particular window (which i call renditions).
+All renditions take numpy.array of size (step, step, 3) as their first parameter, which represents the moving window at certain position on the image.
 Examples of implemented renditions can be found in `./ascify/renditions.py` file.
 For instance, default rendition looks the following:
 ```python